bolotinl/climrods/README.md

 The NLDAS grid shapefile is required for using this tool.
 It is available in the sample_data folder or can be downloaded here: https://ldas.gsfc.nasa.gov/faq/nldas

+See main.py for an example importing and using the tool.